ThiraphatPG/PortfolioProjects/README.md

 It includes R project and SQL project that I have done.

-You can see the report in Tableau Public [Link to Tableau](https://public.tableau.com/app/profile/thiraphat) which is in my resume.
+You can see the reports in [Tableau](https://public.tableau.com/app/profile/thiraphat).

-You can also view my works in R public in rpub [Link to rpub](https://rpubs.com/PgTrk)
+You can also view my works in R public in [rpub](https://rpubs.com/PgTrk).

+(You can click Tableu to my Tableau public which also the same for rpub that will link to my rpub)